mmmjam/mmmjam.github.io/rules-and-guidelines.md

 The Massachusetts Math Modeling Jam is committed to providing a safe and positive environment for everyone, regardless of virtual barriers.
 Every participant, mentor, volunteer, judge, organizer, and other M<sup>3</sup>J associate is required to be a RAM: respectful, aware, and mature.

-<b> Be RESPECTFUL to every math modeller. </b> Even if you have never met your teammates or fellow participants, always abide by the golden rule: treat others how you want to be treated.
+<b> Be RESPECTFUL to every math modeler. </b> Even if you have never met your teammates or fellow participants, always abide by the golden rule: treat others how you want to be treated.
 If you think your actions or words even have the potential to make someone uncomfortable, do not do it.
 The M<sup>3</sup>J Team reserves the right to take action against any inappropriate behavior.

 <b> Be AWARE of yourself and your environment. </b> It's normal to have conflicts while approaching a new problem, but that does not make bullying, offending, or targeting a fellow modeler acceptable.
 If you know of or are in a situation that makes you feel uncomfortable or unsafe, please report it IMMEDIATELY to an event runner or admin of the M<sup>3</sup>J team.
 The quickest way to reach us during the math jam is through Discord, but we will also regularly check Gmail.

-<b> Be MATURE to speakers and MMJ staff.</b> The event runners, judges, and most of our speakers are students--just like you!
+<b> Be MATURE to speakers and M<sup>3</sup>J staff.</b> The event runners, judges, and most of our speakers are students--just like you!
 In any group-wide Zoom meetings, workshops, or info sessions you attend, please help us make the event run smoothly for everyone.

 A member of the M<sup>3</sup>J team will always be online on Zoom, Discord, and Gmail during the jam.
 Please note that every member of the M<sup>3</sup>J team covers multiple duties, so it may take time for us to respond to your questions during the event.